tomtomkor/EspressoBrewer/README.md

 Espresso brewing process consists of 3 phases: preinfustion, blooming, and extracting.
-You can do that easily on Gaggia machines if you have a dimmer and connect it to the pump.
+You can do that easily on old espresso machines like my Gaggia Classic if you have a dimmer and connect it to the pump.

-I wanted it to be done automatically and repeatedly based on my favorate recipes.
+I wanted it to be done automatically based on my favorate recipes.

 // Hardware requirements:
 - ESP32C3 supermini board (because of its small form factor)